SocialPilot Review 2022

 SocialPilot is a cloud-based social media scheduling and management tool.
 It offers great publishing, collaboration and client management features at a ridicuoiusly low price.

-According to their LinkedIn page, SocialPilot’s company headoffice is located in Walnut, CA. They are, however, largely a remote team with their co-founder Jimit Bagadia from India.
+According to their LinkedIn page, SocialPilot’s headoffice is based in Walnut, CA. They are, however, largely a remote team with their co-founder Jimit Bagadia from India.

 What does SocialPilot do?

-SocialPilot helps you manage your social media presence and helps to improve your brand’s social media reach with options like scheduling, content curation, social listening etc. Agencies and social media marketing freelancers can use it to manage their clients’ social media profiles and posting schedules.
+SocialPilot helps you manage your social media campaigns and helps to improve your brand’s social media reach with options like content scheduling, content curation, social listening etc. Agencies and social media marketing freelancers can use it to manage their clients’ social media profiles and posting schedules.

 How does SocialPilot work?